-- Your chief information, technology and information security officers should brief you on IT and cybersecurity key risks, usage of government IT systems in accordance with the law and established policy, and opportunities to drive change. - Your chief human capital officer should brief you on the workforce and talent profile for your Senior Executive Service, the most recent request to the Office of Personnel Management for additional SES members, skills gaps and areas of high vacancy or turnover, and opportunities to improve diversity, equity and inclusion at all levels (see Figure 3). - Your chief acquisition officer should brief you on the department's acquisition strategy and key procurement issues. - Your chief financial officer should brief you on any federal budget impacts on new and existing programs e.g., the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+- Your chief human capital officer should brief you on the workforce and talent profile for your Senior Executive Service members, the most recent request to the Office of Personnel Management for additional SES members, skill gaps and areas of high vacancy or turnover (see Figure 3).7 - Your chief acquisition officer should brief you on the department's acquisition strategy and key procurement issues. - Your chief financial officer should brief you on any federal budget impacts on new and existing programs e.g., the Infrastructure Investment and Jobs Act.